Modura

 During this project, I evaluated the market, did a quick user survey on LinkedIn, performed a mini usability study, and created a set of low-fidelity wireframes, which I connected into a prototype and built into high-fidelity UI designs.
 In the last checkup round, I did an extensive QA audit focusing on consistency and color contrast to meet accessibility standards.

 Through the user survey, I was surprised to learn that the most important factor young professionals take into account while shopping for work clothes is not price as I initially thought.
 The most important factor is trend/style, followed by convenience, and then price.
 I used the survey results along with the competitive analysis, which showed the need for improved usability among e-commerce apps, to design the Modura app.
-The result is an e-commerce app that prioritizes usability and targets young professionals looking for trendy, affordable business casual clothing.

 Future Thinking and Next Steps